9 Eco-Friendly Notebooks & Journals To Sustainably Scribble

 Dingbats* is part of SKB, a company from Lebanon established in 1800, so they’ve known paper for five generations.

 The brand is committed to being 100% vegan, and is EU V-Label certified, meaning that they don’t use any animal-based adhesives.
+They’re the only notebook brand to bear this vegan certification.

 6. Worthwhile Paper